Project 4: Illuminate

 UV Coordinates

 To put a texture onto a surface, each point on the surface must map to a corresponding point in the texture image.
 These per-point image coordinates are called UV coordinates.
 For example, on each face of a cube, the UV coordinate system may originate from the left bottom corner and use the left and bottom edges of the face as its axes.
 You should think about how that applies to other shapes (e.g. cylinders, spheres, cones) on your own.
+Refer to the surface parameterization section of the texture mapping lecture slides for further guidance.

 Blending